4mr0m3r0/argo-project-samples/README.md

 # Argo Samples
 This is a repository for some experiments in Argo Workflow.

-Go first to the main website: https://argoproj.github.io/
+Go first to Argo Project main website: https://argoproj.github.io/

 ArgoProj Examples:
 * https://argoproj.github.io/argo/examples/